Gil Dabah

 Data minimization is a fundamental principle in data privacy and protection.
-It involves collecting and retaining only the absolute minimum amount of personal data necessary for a specific purpose and also retaining for the shortest duration required.
-Think of it as packing for a trip: You wouldn't carry a bulky suitcase filled with unnecessary items; instead, you'd carefully select and pack only what's essential for your journey.
+It's about collecting and holding onto the bare minimum of personal information needed and retaining it for the shortest duration possible.
+Think of it as packing for a trip: You wouldn't carry a bulky suitcase filled with unnecessary items; instead, you'd carefully select and pack only what's essential for a specific journey.

 Technically, we’re talking about four main operations:

-While organizations can collect the information they need for legitimate purposes, the accumulation of excessive or unnecessary data should be avoided.
-This will help to mitigate the potential impact of data breaches, which greatly affect customer privacy.
+While organizations can collect the information they need for legitimate purposes, the accumulation of unnecessary data should be avoided.
+This will help mitigate the potential impact of data breaches, which greatly affects customer privacy.
 Embracing data minimization is like finding the perfect balance between having what you need and yet using it responsibly and securely.

 Understanding the vital importance of data minimization is the first step toward a more secure, ethical, and privacy-conscious digital landscape.
 Let's explore the key reasons why data minimization stands at the forefront of responsible data management: